javascript

 Tags

-Introduction This post is part of the F# Advent Calendar in English 2018.
-I’m very grateful to be a part of this and I hope you will enjoy this one as much as I have enjoyed the others.
-Today I would like to show you how you can create VS Code extension from scratch using Fable.
-Along the way we write some code that will extend the Markdown syntax.
-Project setup Code extension To get started we will follow the general approach of scaffolding a new extension.
-Using the yeoman generator we will scaffold a new JavaScript extension.
-Adding Fable In order to…
+This post is part of the .
+I'm very grateful to be a part of this and I hope you will enjoy this one as much as I have enjoyed the others.
+Today I would like to show you how you can create from scratch using Fable.
+Along the way we write some code that will extend the syntax.
+To get started we will follow the general approach of scaffolding a new extension.
+Using the generator we will scaffold a new JavaScript extension.
+In order to add Fable we need two main pieces: a couple of npm…

 Published